Nearly Four Decades of Excellence in Pharmacokinetics Education

 - Experienced pharmacokineticists interested in a streamlined and integrated framework

-- Research teams focused on ADME studies
+- Research teams focused on analyzing ADME study data

 - Drug development professionals making dosing decisions